Study of Brexucabtagene Autoleucel in Adults With Rare B-cell Malignancies (ZUMA-25)

 All Substudies (Substudies A, B, C and D): Complete Response (CR) Rate Determined by Central Assessment

-CR rate is defined as proportion of participants who achieve CR.
+CR Rate is defined as the percentage of participants with CR.

 All Substudies (Substudies A, B, C and D): Duration of Response (DOR)